y7kim/agency-jekyll-theme/modal/_posts/2014-07-20-PanAmericanRally2014.markdown

 - modal
 tags: [modal-rally]
 ---
 The Pan American Rally was a Team Last Responders 'first'.
 For this project, the team designed a route, planned a time table and organized the vehicle donation without the assistance of an organizer.
-The project revolved around raising money, donating medical supplies, and two vehicles to our partner charities - Vive Peru and Esperanca.
+Over the course of the project, the team raised money, donated medical supplies, and delivered two vehicles to our partner charities - Vive Peru and Esperanca.